It doesn’t matter if you’re farming, fabricating hot rods or fixing appliances. When you work with metal, sooner or later you need to weld something.

 - A little heavier than other helmets in its class

 One very impressive feature of the ADF 9100 XXi is reduced green appearance when viewing your work through the glass.
 The idea is that natural colors make it easier to see your work and manage the welding puddle.
-Helmets in this price range are for professionals, and some welders have complaints about the headgear coming loose pretty often.
+Helmets in this price range are for professionals, and some welders have complaints about the headgear coming loose pretty often it’s a minor complaint.

-The ADF 9100 has a grinding mode button designed to work with gloves.
-The button lightens the glass so you can take care of other chores.
+Powered by lithium batteries, the ADF 9100 has a grinding mode button designed to work with gloves.
+With adjustable shade from levels 5-13, the button lightens the glass so you can take care of other chores.
 The glass darkens again when you strike an arc to go back to work.
 When you stop welding, the optics lighten up to shade 3 darkness.
 The 9100XXi option offers two preset modes that give you a quick selection for memorized sets of darkness settings.

-The Grab and Go feature activates the helmet at its most recent setting and shuts off the glass automatically to save batteries.
-Exhaust vents for your breath are among the professional features of this helmet that make it more comfortable to work in for a long time.
+The Grab and Go feature activates the 3M Speedglas helmet at its most recent setting and shuts off the glass automatically to save batteries.
+Exhaust vents for your breath and side windows are among the professional features of this helmet that make it more comfortable to work in for a long time.

 - Digital filter and shade controls